Definition of Cajun in English:

 - Settling among the isolated bayous of southern Louisiana, Acadians would become Cajuns.

 - Being from Louisiana, the Cajuns aren't used to harsh winters.

 adjectiveBack to top

-Of or relating to the Cajuns, especially with reference to their folk music (typically featuring the concertina, accordion, and fiddle) or spicy cuisine.
+Relating to the Cajuns, especially with reference to their folk music or spicy cuisine: Cajun chicken

 - My first visit a few months ago, which found the restaurant serving mostly fish and chips and fried chicken with nary a piece of Cajun cuisine to be found, was a big disappointment.